DavidTorbics20/webservices-nosql-syt/README.md

 ## **Documentation**

 The actual documentation is to be found in OneNote.
-This is a guide on how to setup and start the
+This is a guide on how to setup and start the Node.js application.

 ## **Setup**